Can good health and safety practices really reduce your workers’ compensation premiums?

 - Number of employees

-There are many factors involved but it’s safe to say that improving safety will result in less claims, lower costs and therefore flow on to reducing premiums.
+There are many factors involved but it’s safe to say that improving safety in farming will result in less claims, lower costs and therefore flow on to reducing premiums.

 Some states have underwritten insurance policies and you shop around for the best value, like you do for most insurance.
 Other states have schemes managed by the state, so premiums are based on an industry rate applied by that state’s scheme.